 Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
 TPACT does not have a formal policy to limit its credit risk on investments.
-TPACT's equity index funds and U.S. Treasury securities are not subject to credit risk disclosures.
+TPACT's equity index funds are not subject to credit risk disclosures.